-Hearing aids are the most effective and common treatment option for most types of hearing loss, and they are extremely useful for both children and adults alike.
-Since children’s language and social skills have not fully developed as adults’ have, getting the highest quality of sound possible delivered to your child’s ear is a top priority.
+Hearing aids are the most effective and standard treatment option for most types of hearing loss, and they are beneficial for both children and adults alike.
+However, since children’s language and social skills have not fully developed as adults’ have, getting the highest quality of sound possible delivered to your child’s ear is a top priority.

-Getting a child with hearing loss immediate treatment is vital to his or her developmental, learning and behavioral abilities.
-Treatment options will be based on the type, severity and frequency of your child’s hearing loss.
-A pediatric hearing aid doctor will offer treatment guidelines after learning about your child’s medical history and doing a complete hearing assessment.
+Getting immediate treatment for a child with hearing loss is vital to their developmental, learning and behavioral abilities.
+Treatment options will depend on the type, severity and frequency of your child’s hearing loss.
+A doctor of audiology will offer treatment guidelines after learning about your child’s medical history and completing a hearing assessment.

-Along with your child’s hearing aids, there are a number of important accessories that can improve language and learning.
-Children and adults alike commonly use classroom-specific hearing aid accessories, as classes and lecture halls prove to be some of the hardest places to focus for those with hearing loss.
+Along with your child’s hearing aids, many essential accessories can improve language and learning.
+Children and adults alike commonly use classroom-specific hearing aid accessories, as classes and lecture halls prove to be some of the most challenging places to focus on for those with hearing loss.

-For older children who understand their hearing loss, wireless remote control accessories and apps allow for precise hearing aid adjustments without having to touch the tiny and delicate controls on the hearing devices themselves.
-Other similar accessories can allow your child to wirelessly connect directly to important equipment like televisions, cell phones, computers and MP3 plays, which will help them relate more easily to their peers and family members.
+For older children who understand their hearing loss, wireless remote-control accessories and apps allow for precise hearing aid adjustments without having to touch the tiny and delicate controls on the hearing devices themselves.
+Other similar accessories can allow your child to wirelessly connect directly to equipment such as televisions, cell phones, computers and music players, which will help them relate more quickly to their peers and family members.